gabeklein/expressive-mvc/README.md

 Instances of a controller can figure out what to subscribe to automatically.
 They do it by spying on what's **accessed on the initial render** of a component they hook into.

-> **Recommended**: While `use` cannot read your functions, destructuring by default is a useful way to get consistent behavior.
+> **Recommended**: While `use` cannot read your functions, destructuring by default is a good way to get consistent behavior.
 If a property is not accessed on initial render render (being within an `if` statement or ternary), it could fail to update as expected.
+Destructuring pulls out properties no matter what, so helps in this regard.

 <!-- ### Explicit subscription